 GI of 55 is low; GL of 10 is low.

 Another example would be a thick slice of pineapple.
 Pineapple has a moderate GI of 66 but a slice of fresh pineapple has only 10 grams of carbs so the GL is 6.6 which is low.
 Pineapple is a wonderfully nutritious snack and one slice will probably not raise your blood sugar.
-Eating just one serving is key when you are eating something high glycemic with a low glycemic load.
+If you have high blood sugar it's probably best to eat only a single serving of fresh pineapple.

 The glycemic load considers the stress on your pancreas from the amount of the carbohydrate in the food.
 The GL, as it is sometimes called, is caused by eating too many carbs at once.
 This turns off the hormonal process that converts stored fat to energy.
 It can remain turned off for several hours after you have eaten which creates low energy and that sluggish feeling that is caused by an abnormal insulin response.
 If you are eating mainly low glycemic foods with a GL of 10 or under this will not happen. |

-A good example of eating too much of a good thing would be Ezekiel bread which has the low glycemic seal from the Glycemic Research Institute.
+A good example of eating too much of a good thing would be Ezekiel bread made by Food for Life.
 This is an excellent high fiber bread that is made from sprouted grains.
 According to the company's online information, maltose, (the grain sugar produced during the sprouting process) is the slowest absorbing sugar in the human body.
 Obviously, it's a good choice for your bread.

-However, it has 18 grams of carb per slice so if you eat two slices that's a GL of approximately 16.
-Ok for a lunch sandwich but you wouldn't want that many carbs for dinner.
+Eating one slice for breakfast would be perfectly fine.
+The GL for one slice is approximately 8 which is low and the glycemic index is roughly 45.
+However, it has 18 grams of carb per slice so if you eat two slices that's a GL of about 16.
+This is fine for a lunch sandwich but you wouldn't want that many carbs for dinner.
 Again, moderation is important.

 There are many fruits and vegetables with a high